Five Short Graybles: Production

 The episode guest stars Emo Philips as Cuber.

 "Five Short Graybles" was written and storyboarded by Tom Herpich, Skyler Page, and Cole Sanchez, from a story developed by series creator Pendleton Ward, Patrick McHale, and Kent Osborne.
 The episode was directed by Larry Leichliter.
 This was the first episode that Page worked on for the series; he was so excited to be working on the series that after he finished the storyboard, he traveled to Hawaii as a personal reward.
 Sanchez storyboarded the scenes with Ice King, as well as the scenes with Lumpy Space Princess—sections, he argued, that are thematically united because the characters are "being a little bit mean" to others.

 The episode can trace its genesis to a short, but humorous scene involving a high five that Ward had been forced to cut from an episode.
 Ward was unhappy about the edit, and later jokingly said via his Twitter that he would make an episode entirely about high-fives.
 Although Ward was being facetious at the time, the idea of using a high five as an overarching plot point was subsequently used in "Five Short Graybles".
 Originally, it was planned for live action footage of Ward to appear in the episode; he would have introduced each clip, serving as a framing device.
 This idea, however, was eventually vetoed.
 Herpich came up with the idea to replace Ward with a futuristic character named Cuber, whose dialogue would be mixed with odd and nonsensical words, implying that he was speaking a "dialect from thousand of years in the future".
 According to Herpich, the word "graybles" is a supposed distortion of the word "fables".

 Cuber was voiced by Emo Philips, a comedian known for his "offbeat [vocal] cadence and high-pitched conversational tone".
 Philips would later reprise his role for the fifth season episodes "Five More Short Graybles", "Another Five More Short Graybles", and the sixth season episode "Graybles 1000+".
 Every one of Philips's voice recording takes was so different that Nate Cash, one of the series' creative directors, was forced to piece together disparate recordings to make the final composition.

 The episode also contains the short song "These Lumps", sung by Lumpy Space Princess.
-Ward himself had a difficult time singing this song was because he was trying to both sing the song on pitch and retain Lumpy Space Princess's accent.
+Ward struggled to sing the song because he was trying to hold the pitch while also maintaining Lumpy Space Princess’s accent.